Wedjat Signal: clear

 Proof, not a risk score

 Nothing counts as a finding until we've shown it working.
-Find it, prove it, hand it off.
-No CVSS estimates, no scanner dump for your team to sort through on a Friday.
+No CVSS estimates, no scanner dump for your team to sort through.
 Every claim is a single command, and we hand you the command.

 Evidence-anchored